 Unified Messaging And UC

 Unified messaging is related to UC, but it is not the same.
-Unified messaging encompasses various digital messaging means such as email, voicemail, and instant messaging (IM).
-UC solutions may include a user interface that integrates unified messaging with VoIP, video calls, audio&video conferencing, mobility, and other features to go beyond any traditional phone system.
+Unified messaging encompasses various digital messaging means such as email, voicemail, and IM.
+UC solutions may include a user interface that integrates unified messaging with VoIP, video calls, audio&video conferencing, mobility, and other features to go beyond the traditional phone system.

 What Does a UC Implementation Look Like?